 Purchasing life insurance can get complicated in a hurry, and unsuspecting customers can find themselves lured into life insurance scams.
 Learn how to recognize legitimate policies and steer clear of common hustles.

 Avoid being sold something you don’t need by being aware of these common life insurance scams:

 It’s tough to estimate how much coverage you’ll need — which is why some insurance agents may try to take advantage of you.

 The larger the policy you purchase, the more money a commissioned agent stands to make.
 Be wary of pushy sales tactics that encourage you to purchase beyond your means.

 Stranger-owned life insurance (STOLI)

 Stranger-owned life insurance is a policy taken out by an individual to be sold to a third party with no insurable interest in the policyholder.
-This strategy is most common among seniors, who may take out a life insurance policy on themselves with the intent of transferring ownership to an investor in exchange for a cash payment.
-This is unethical and illegal in many states, so be wary if you’re approached about an arrangement like this.
+Insurance interest is an essential component of insurance policies.
+Without it, the policy is considered both unethical and illegal.

 Phishing emails asking for personal information

 Typically, a phishing attack consists of a fraudulent request for personal information, often under the guise of a trusted provider.
 Phishing attacks can come in a variety of forms across a multitude of social media platforms.